 In this article...

-In a Support case, Support Data (as defined in the Google Workspace Technical Support Services Guidelines) includes customer contact information, case details, support interactions, and customer feedback provided in customer surveys.
-Support Data is a subset of Service Data, the processing of which is covered in the Google Cloud Privacy Notice.
+As part of a support case, we may collect customer contact information, case details, support interactions, and customer feedback.
+We consider this data to be Service Data, the processing of which is covered in the Google Cloud Privacy Notice.

-Occasionally you might send sensitive data (such as credentials, service account keys, and access tokens) to Google Cloud Support.
+Occasionally you might send sensitive data to Google Cloud Support.
 You can ask the support agent to remove such content in the support ticket.
 Support personnel follow an internal process to proactively identify such sensitive information stored in the support ticket.
-Support personnel are empowered and trained to flag any case that could potentially compromise personal information or Google data and escalate review to a designated internal team to evaluate these cases and take appropriate action.
+Support personnel are empowered and trained to flag any case that could potentially compromise personal information or Google data and escalate for review to a designated internal team to evaluate these cases and take appropriate action.

 Google also builds support tools to help you sanitize the sensitive information.
 For example, Google created a HAR Analyzer tool to help you screen HAR files, which alerts you not to disclose sensitive data such as cookies, passwords, credit card numbers, and more.
 Google uses the HAR file to investigate if requests get a specific error-response code or if the request is aborted.
 Google also examines the HAR file to find out if the issue is caused by non-error responses or if the HAR file failed to capture the error causing the issue.

 Note: HAR, which is an abbreviation for HTTP Archive, is a JSON-formatted archive file format for logging a web browser's interaction with a website.

 You may need to share files (occasionally including personally identifiable information (PII)) with Google Cloud Support for troubleshooting purposes.
 When sharing via case (preferred method) is not feasible you can host a file using Google Drive and share the link with Support.
 You control who has access to the file and how long the file will be retained.